 There is no doubt that 3D architectural visualization is an effective marketing strategy for architects to procure new business opportunities.
 More and more designers are intended to use 3D rendering services for their business development.
-But there’s a question emerged, especially for the non-professional, “why my building looks tilted in the rendering?”.
-Today, we’ve prepared a blog to elaborate on this common situation in the design industry.
+But there is a question emerged, why my building looks tilted in the rendering?
+Today, we prepared a blog to elaborate on this common situation in the design industry.

-Have you ever notice that when you walking among the buildings, the tall buildings appear to “slanting” or “distorted”.
-Of course, the buildings are not literally twisted or falling, it’s only looked distorted within a range of perception.
+Have you ever notice that when you walking among the buildings, the tall buildings appear to slant or distorted.
+Of course, the buildings are not literally twisted or falling, it is only looked distorted within a range of perception.
 Distortion can be solved by algorithms, but the deformation cannot be observed by the human eye is because our brains often make up for it.

 It is because when we are taking the photo standing on the ground and tilting the camera upwards, the lens is closer to the bottom of the building and far away from its top, which makes the bottom looks huge and impressing than they really are whereas the tops feel more like dots since they are far away from us and look even smaller and further away.
 Thus, from a human’s perspective, a building from bottom to top is getting narrower and the outline of a building seems like slanting.
 If using the wide-angle lens to take a photo or using ultra-wide-angle, no matter what kind of building, they cannot escape from appearing distorted in the photo.
 The building looks like falling is because of the distortion.
 Distortion, edge flaring, ghost shadows are common phenomena while using the ultra-wide-angle lenses, which can’t be easily solved by algorithms.
 Therefore, ultra-wide-angle lenses are best for shooting landscapes but not for buildings.